patleahy/lir/README.md

 ### Including literal values

-You can include additional literal values in the output using append the `include` keyword to a rule.
+You can include literal values in the output by appending the `include` keyword to a rule.

 *Input*
 ```js